murraydavis/Linux-System-Administration/CONTRIBUTING.md

 ```
 \newcommand{\tld}{[\raisebox{0.5ex}\texttildelow{}]}<br>
 ```
-So, when compiled the above code will appear as the following in the main.pdf document.
+So, when compiled, the above code will appear as the following in the main.pdf document.
+Actually, the appearance of this markdown document is not quite correct, the tilde is not quite centered where as in the main.pdf document, the tilde is centered.

 &#35;<br>
 &#35; An example of a bash command...print the current working directory.<br>
 &#35;<br>
 [~] pwd<br>

 The upside down question marks is a feature of the lstlisting package.
-At the start of each code section, I define typesetting properties.
-If bash command output is not in tabular form...<br>
+At the start of each code section, I define typesetting properties for when bash command output is not in tabular form...<br>
 ```
 \begin{lstlisting}[escapeinside={¿}{¿},frame=single,breaklines]
 ```
-If bash command output is in tabular form...<br>
+If bash command output is in tabular form, I must add an additional instruction.<br>
 ```
 \begin{lstlisting}[escapeinside={¿}{¿},frame=single,breaklines,columns=fixed]
 ```